 Written questions regarding this RFP will be accepted continuously.
 No telephone inquiries will be accepted.
-Answers to all questions will be posted on OTDA's website (www.OTDA.ny.gov/contracts/2020/HHAP) on an ongoing basis.
+Answers to all questions will be posted on OTDA's website (www.OTDA.ny.gov/contracts/2025/HHAP) on an ongoing basis.
 All questions must be typed.
 Along with the question(s), please provide your name, organization, mailing address and email.
-Questions may be submitted via mail, fax or email to:
+Questions may be submitted via mail or email to:

-Ms. Dana Greenberg NYS Office of Temporary and Disability Assistance 40 North Pearl Street, 10-C Albany, New York 12243 E-mail: Dana.Greenberg@OTDA.ny.gov
+Michael Washburn NYS Office of Temporary and Disability Assistance 40 North Pearl Street, 10-C Albany, New York 12243

+E-mail: Michael.Washburn@OTDA.ny.gov